husky-misc/code-challenge/README.md

 After you submit a Pull Request, our team will perform a code review and schedule a call with you.

-Note: This project should take no longer than 3 to 4 hours at the most to complete.

 ## Getting Started
 We are going to build a Credit Card Transactions API.